Getting Experience through Internships - old

 - The internship is a substantial learning experience, such that a faculty member would approve the internship as worthy of academic credit

-Internships are usually one term in duration, but occasionally longer depending upon the employer or project.
-The length of an internship is flexible, but should be agreed upon by both the student and the employer early in the process.
-Most internships are designed to follow the academic calendar and will involve working on a project which lasts throughout a term, others may be designed to span the summer months when many students are not enrolled in classes.
-An optimal work week is 10-15 hours, but some internships during summer months may be full-time.
+Internships must be no more than one term (or ten weeks) in duration for unpaid positions with for-profit companies.
+The length of paid internships can be one academic term, 6 months, or even up to an academic year, but the duration should be agreed upon by both the student and the employer early in the process.
+Internships should never be indefinite or ongoing.
+Most internships are designed to follow the academic calendar and will involve working on a project that lasts throughout a term, others may be designed to span the summer months when many students are not enrolled in classes.
+An optimal work week is 10-15 hours, but some internships may be full-time over the summer.

-By Arrangement Request Forms are available online, at the Office of Registration and Records in the Neuberger Hall lobby, and from the instructor.
-Typically, the instructor/faculty sponsor will submit completed forms to the Registration office for processing.
-Changes made to the student's registration are viewable via myPSU.
+By Arrangement Request Forms are accessible through the Faculty/Staff resource page and also available online, at the Office of Registration and Records in the Neuberger Hall lobby, and from the instructor.
+Typically, the academic sponsor will submit completed forms to the Registration office for processing.

 The final day to enroll in by-arrangement courses is the same as the final day to add classes for the term.
 However, if enrollment in the by-arrangement is required in order to receive Financial Aid, the course must be added before the end of the second week of the term.

 At the undergraduate level these credits are pass/no pass.
 A graded option is also available in certain circumstances and in specific academic departments.
 Please see an academic advisor in your department for additional details.

 How many credits can be earned for an internship and what is the cost?